 Audio Converters support both Peak and Loudness Normalization.
 Which one to choose?

-Both Normalization methods can be considered as the processes of volume adjustment based on the measurement.
+Both Normalization methods can be considered as processes of volume adjustment based on the measurement.
 Both approaches include two main steps in their algorithms:

 The measurement algorithm is the main difference between the two methods.